 ASBO International Strategic Partner

-For more than half a century, VALIC has served as a leading retirement plan provider for K–12 schools and school districts, as well as for higher education, healthcare, government, and other not-for-profit institutions.
-As of December 31, 2016, VALIC has more than $89 billion in total assets under management and manages plans for nearly 23,000 organizations serving nearly 1.9 million plan participants.
+For more than half a century, VALIC has served as a leading retirement plan provider for K-12 schools and school districts, healthcare, higher education, government and other not-for-profit institutions.
+VALIC, the group retirement division at AIG, has more than $89 billion of client assets as of June 30, 2017 and manages plans for 19,000 employers serving approximately 1.8 million participants.

 VALIC is one of ASBO International's longest-standing partners, steadfastly supporting the association at the highest sponsorship level every year for over 10 years.
 VALIC was the first sponsor of the Certificate of Excellence in Financial Reporting and remains committed to its success.
 ASBO International members have benefited from VALIC's expertise in all aspects of retirement plans, including innovative investment options, employer plans, and financial planning.
 VALIC has developed comprehensive programs that educate participants and the varied factors associated with retirement planning.